Ev3rPalestine/Visual-HTB-Walkthrough/README.md

    ----------------------------------------------------------------------------------------------------------------------------------------------------

-	# foothold and general approach
+	# Foothold and General Approach

    ----------------------------------------------------------------------------------------------------------------------------------------------------

 - We need to host and write some sort of a c# code that support .NET 6.0 using VS Code that we would later on host locally and then we need to find a way to execute this code on the internal network of the machine when it gets compiled and maybe establish a reverse shell.

 - Below we will take a look at the steps of how we will host our repo locally and how can we import the repo on the target.

 	 	- Hosting the repo locally on kali